-The significance of the impact of a proposal on human health and the environment will depend largely on the context of the development, and the level of change in pollutant levels as a result of the development.
-The judgement of significance ultimately rests with the planning authority, guided by the Environmental Health section, and both factors will be used to inform the recommendations for a planning decision.

-The difference between the scenarios compared in the assessment is used to determine the magnitude of change in annual mean pollutant concentration at each modelled receptor due to the proposal, and whether the additional concentration causes local exposure levels to approach or exceed AQO levels.
-The change is expressed as a percentage of the AQO, and the overall classification is taken as the worst affected receptor or defined area where receptors are present.
-The classification also takes into account exposure of new or existing receptors to levels approaching the AQO.

-Table 2 sets out the description of the impact according to the change.
+- 4.3.1 The significance of the impact of a proposal on human health and the environment will depend largely on the context of the development, and the level of change in pollutant levels as a result of the development.
+The judgement of significance ultimately rests with the planning authority, guided by the Environmental Health section, and both factors will be used to inform the recommendations for a planning decision. - 4.3.2 The difference between the scenarios compared in the assessment is used to determine the magnitude of change in annual mean pollutant concentration at each modelled receptor due to the proposal, and whether the additional concentration causes local exposure levels to approach or exceed AQO levels.
+The change is expressed as a percentage of the Air Quality Assessment Level appropriate to the receptor, usually the AQO, and the overall classification is taken as the worst affected receptor or defined area where receptors are present.
+The classification also takes into account exposure of new or existing receptors to levels approaching the AQAL. - 4.3.4 Table 2 is extracted from the document "Land Use Planning and Development Control: Planning for Air Quality" published in 2017 by Environmental Protection UK and the Institute of Air Quality Management.
+It sets out the description of the impact according to the magnitude of change in relation to the annual mean concentration.